 and practiced professionally for years and value the integrity

-of the process.
-Our advice besides what's listed above is:
+advice besides what's listed above is: research, be educated,

-intern, whatever.
-Above all, do it because you love it and not
+whatever.
+Above all, do it because you love it and not to get

 The first step